lesliefg/module-two/README.md

 ## Description

-A live portfolio website to display my work, experience and provide a way for future employers contact me.
+A live portfolio website to display my work, experience and provide a way for future employers to contact me.

 ## Installation